ch-sa/labelCloud/README.md

 labelCloud supports two different ways of labeling (*picking* & *spanning*) as well as multiple mouse and keyboard options for subsequent correction.

-![Screencast of the Labeling Methods](docs/screencast_small.gif)
+![Screencast of the Labeling Methods](docs/screencast_small.gif) (See also https://www.youtube.com/watch?v=8GF9n1WeR8A for a short introduction and preview of the tool.)

 **Picking Mode**